 The partitioning steps are currently performed using a system call to the Markov Cluster (MCL) algorithm that presently limits the use of DBF-MCL to unix-like platforms.
-Importantly, the mcl
+Importantly, the mcl command should be in your PATH and reachable from within R (see dedicated section).

-You may skip this step as the latest versions of SciGeneX will call scigenex::install_mcl()
+You may skip this step as the latest versions of SciGeneX will call scigenex::install_mcl()to install MCL in ~/.scigenex directory if this program is not found in the PATH.

 The scigenex library contains several datasets including the pbmc3k_medium which is a subset from pbmc3k 10X dataset.